RetroPie/RetroPie-Docs/docs/Manual-Installation.md

 ### Partial Install

+**Managed Packages

-Say you don't want to bloat your system with all of RetroPie- you also have the option to only install the emulators you want.
+Say you don't want to bloat your system with all of RetroPie - you also have the option to only install the emulators you want.

-You will want to start by installing the core packages.
+When you select Manage Packages, you will first want to start by installing the core packages.

 ### Core Packages